Feature Flags vs Remote Configuration: What’s the Difference?

 Dynamically Changing App Content

 Businesses benefit by eliminating developer involvement with dynamic client-side capabilities.
 Take for example scenarios where there is frequently changing content that app managers want to display to users.
-Developers could build a custom content management system for storing the content plus add client-side capabilities for displaying them, but another approach is to skip the custom content management system and just let Marketing or some other team deliver the content using remote configuration.
+Developers could build a custom content management system for storing the content plus add client-side capabilities for displaying them (our React Native remote config implementation guide gives more detail here), but another approach is to skip the custom content management system and just let marketing or some other team deliver the content using remote configuration.
 Imagine a health and fitness application that regularly pushes motivational content or fitness news to user devices.
 With a small developer investment to display the content, if it exists within the app’s configuration, you can give responsibility for updating the content to another team using remote configuration.
 When there’s data to push, the team updates the remote configuration in Flagsmith and away it goes.

 Notifications